FREE EXPEDITED SHIPPING

 2) Use It To Make Crumbs

-Rolling pins work well for producing all types of crumbs, including graham and bread crumbs.
-To do this, the food item is commonly placed inside a zip-lock bag or covered with a tea towel before being rolled with a rolling pin.
-Although this can be done using a food processor, a rolling pin makes the process easier.
+Rolling pins are great for making all sorts of crumbs, like graham and bread crumbs.
+Just put the food in a zip-top bag or wrap it in a tea towel, then roll it with the rolling pin.
+Even though you could use a food processor for this, a rolling pin makes the process easier.

 3) Use It To Embellish Pastries

-Certain rolling pins like laser-cut or textured rolling pins have raised decorations on the surface.
-This kind of rolling pin is used to decorate shortcrust pastry by imprinting a pattern on the dough.
-They are also frequently used to carve designs in fondant while decorating cakes.
+Some rolling pins, like laser-cut or textured ones, have raised designs on their surface.
+These are used to decorate shortcrust pastry by imprinting patterns onto the dough.
+They're also handy for carving designs into fondant when decorating cakes.

 4) Use It as a Meat Tenderizers

-A meat tenderizer is a piece of hand-powered equipment used to flatten various types of meat, mainly beef, and chicken, for cooking.
-They are frequently hefty and require you to use pressure when tenderizing the meat.
-Although meat tenderizers are the finest tool for tenderizing meat, rolling pins can also be used.
-Unlike a meat tenderizer, you can use a rolling pin to smooth the meat once it has been tenderized.
+A meat tenderizer is a piece of hand-powered equipment used to flatten various types of meat, mainly beef, and chicken, before cooking.
+They're usually heavy and need some pressure to work well.
+While meat tenderizers are the best for the job, rolling pins can also do the trick.
+Unlike a meat tenderizer, you can use a rolling pin to flatten the meat further after tenderizing it.

 5) Use It To Grind Spices

-Similar to crumbling, you can use a rolling pin to grind spices instead of using a mortar and pestle or an electric spice grinder.
-Identical to crumbling, this process involves putting the ingredients in a sizable zip-lock bag, sealing it, then crushing or grinding the contents with a rolling pin.
+Just like crumbling, you can grind spices using a rolling pin instead of a mortar and pestle or an electric grinder.
+Just put the spices in a large zip lock bag, seal it, then crush or grind them with the rolling pin.

 Types of Rolling Pins